Transport for Wales workers inspecting underneath a train

 Forward look

 The safety of our colleagues is of utmost importance to us and is planned for in all aspects of our work.
-In 2025/26, to consolidate our strong safety performance, we are developing our approach to safety risk by identifying root causes and common issues surrounding incidents.
+In 2026/27, we're developing our approach to safety risk by identifying root causes and common factors.

 Passengers waiting to board a TfW train